Natural Burials

 A Natural Way to Say Goodbye

-Longview Funeral Home & Cemetery now offers Green Burials.
+Longview Funeral Home & Cemetery now offers Natural Burials.

-A Green Burial, also known as a natural burial, is a burial practice that avoids the use of toxic chemicals, non-biodegradable materials, and heavy machinery.
-The goal of a Green Burial is to return the body to the earth as naturally as possible, allowing it to decompose and become part of the soil.
+A Natural Burial, also known as a green burial, is a burial practice that avoids the use of toxic chemicals, non-biodegradable materials, and heavy machinery.
+The goal of a Natural Burial is to return the body to the earth as naturally as possible, allowing it to decompose and become part of the soil.
 This method is often chosen by those who want to reduce their environmental impact and preserve natural resources.

 "Green Burial is a form of ritual that effectively bridges the chasm our culture has created between the living and their dead."